 New appointments are made on merit, taking account of the specific skills and experience, independence and knowledge needed to ensure a rounded Board and the diversity benefits each candidate can bring to the overall Board composition.

 Objectives for achieving Board diversity may be set on a regular basis.
-On gender diversity the Board has a specific objective to maintain membership of at least 30% of female Board members.
-Female directors account for 42% of the Board at the time of approving the Policy (18 June 2020), and in line with the Policy.
+On gender diversity the Board has a specific objective to maintain membership of at least 33% of female Board members, in line with the Hampton-Alexander objective.
+Female directors account for 40% of the Board at the time of approving the Policy (17 June 2021).
 The Board will also aim to meet the objectives of the Parker review for at least one Black, Asian and Minority Ethnic (“B.A.M.E”) Board member by, or as soon as possible after, the target date of 2021.

-The Board also places high emphasis on ensuring the development of diversity in the senior management roles within the Scottish Widows Group and supports LBG’s objective of achieving 40% of senior roles held by female executives by 2020 and 8% of senior roles held by B.A.M.E executives by 2020.
-This is underpinned by a range of policies within LBG to help provide mentoring and development opportunities for female and B.A.M.E executives and to ensure unbiased career progression opportunities.
+The Board also places high emphasis on ensuring the development of diversity in the senior management roles within the Scottish Widows Group and supports our objective of achieving 50% of senior roles held by female executives by 2025 and 13% of senior roles held by B.A.M.E executives by 2025.
+This is underpinned by a range of policies within Scottish Widows to help provide mentoring and development opportunities for female and B.A.M.E executives and to ensure unbiased career progression opportunities.
 Progress on this objective is monitored by the People Committee of the Board and built into the assessment of executive performance.